 BMW 530e iPerformance

 Base price: TBD* BMW's continuing march toward the electric future The BMW 5 Series has been a mid-sized sedan stalwart for decades, and the seventh generation is about to hit the road.
 While there are some legitimately cool pricier options -- the M550i xDrive is going to be faster and more luxurious than the current M5, for example -- it's the 530e iPerformance that stands out in the lineup.
 The plug-in hybrid can drive in pure electric mode for 14 miles, and at speeds up to 87mph.
 That might not sound like much, but it's not bad at all for a truly luxurious sedan that can out-handle many smaller sport sedans.

 *Pricing information isn't available at the time of publication, but mid-to-high $50,000s is a safe bet.

 Base price: $61,140 Supercar performance in a pony car package In 1993, Chevrolet debuted an all-new Camaro with an impressive horsepower figure (275hp) and reasonable-for-its-day handling.
 You can double that horsepower and throw in a brand-new smart fortwo, and still not have as much oomph as the 650hp ZL1 does today.
 It shares its world-class suspension with the track day-oriented Camaro SS 1LE (a car we consider the best performance bargain under $50,000).
 With nearly 200 more ponies than the 1LE, the ZL1 isn't just competing with cars in the $60k-$70k range -- it's competing with quarter-million-dollar supercars.

+Base price: $68,100 Hyundai’s old luxury sedan is all new, all grown up, and gunning for Mercedes.
 In the past, Hyundai made its own version of a luxury car, called the Genesis.
 Not nearly enough people bought it, in no small part because it was called a Hyundai.
 The solution was two-fold: make the car immensely better in every respect, and ditch the Hyundai name.
 Genesis is its own brand now, with the "entry-level" G80 and the legitimately refined G90.
 It might not quite be on the level of a new Mercedes S-Class (which starts $30,000 higher up the ladder), but it's right up there with, say, the last generation of Mercedes' top luxury liner.
 If the word you'd most like to call your commute is "serene," it's hard to find a better bargain at this end of the market.